TL;DR

 The engine room of the UK economy is sputtering.
 Latest analysis for 2025, drawing on data trends from the Office for National Statistics (ONS) and leading mental health charities, paints a stark picture: more than 40% of the UK's vibrant community of entrepreneurs, freelancers, and small business owners are silently grappling with professional burnout.

 This isn't just about 'having a bad week'.
-This is a chronic state of physical and emotional exhaustion, defined by the World Health Organization (WHO) as an "occupational phenomenon."
+This is a chronic state of physical and emotional exhaustion, defined by the World Health Organisation (WHO) as an "occupational phenomenon."
 It’s a slow-burning crisis born from relentless pressure, blurred work-life boundaries, and the immense responsibility of being your own boss.

 While the emotional toll is immense, the financial fallout is catastrophic.
 New modelling reveals the potential lifetime cost of unchecked burnout for a successful professional can exceed a staggering £3.5 million.
 This isn't just lost income; it's a devastating combination of diminished productivity, cognitive decline, long-term health complications, and fractured futures.